 This platform is deeply integrated with the Adobe ecosystem, and users will be able to take advantage of cloud-based services and other Adobe applications (Adobe Reader) as part of their signing process.

-This platform is well-suited to businesses who already use Adobe products and for companies who might need enterprise scalability for their e-signing process.
+This platform is well-suited to businesses that already use Adobe products and to companies that might need enterprise scalability for their e-signing process.

 Small businesses may also benefit from Acrobat Sign’s single-user plans.